 How many survive?

-I'm often asked how many Jensen cars survive and that's a tough question to answer because obviously not everyone who owns a Jensen tells me about it.
+I track cars all over the world and I'm always interested in hearing about those which survive or are scrapped.
+I'm often asked how many of the almost 19,000 Jensen cars are still around.
+I've been tracking them since 1985 but that's still a tough question to answer because obviously not everyone who owns a Jensen tells me about it.

-I use rolling five-year averages to estimate the survival rate.
+I use rolling tallies in 5-year blocks to estimate the survival rate.
 I figure that, if I haven't heard about a car in the last five years, it's no longer safe to assume it's still around.
 Maybe it is; maybe it isn't.
 Conversely, if I have heard about a car sometime during the past five years, then I'm assuming the worst hasn't happened yet and it's still in one piece somewhere.
+Based on that tracking, here are the tallies of known survivors among the different Jensen models in the trailing 5, 10, 15 and 20-year periods.
+Included for comparison is a tally of all cars known as lost through breaking, theft or write-offs.

 JENSEN MODEL